 At the base of Monastery Hill is ‘Limnes’ (lakes) which derived its name from the fact that winter rains caused the area to become water logged.
 Limnes has always been a popular gathering place for the young in Platrithia.
 Even as far back as the 1920’s and 1930’s Limnes was the sporting and cultural centre of Plathrithia.
 Theatrical productions, athletic events, festivals, maypole dancing, and of course soccer, all took place at Limnes.
 And today it is still the hub of the community.
 The area is now a modern floodlit open-air entertainment centre attracting a variety of functions.
-On the evening of the 15th August the feast day, Panygiri of Panagias Sto Milo (Sti Skala), is celebrated there with great success.
+Each year on the evening of the 15th August the feast day Panygiri of Panagias Sto Milo (Sti Skala), is celebrated there with great success.

 On the western side of Platrithia, the Melanidros (blackwater) spring flows and is reputed to have therapeutical qualities.
 It is believed that the water from this spring restored Homer’s sight.
-According to Homer, Odysseus was living in this beautiful fertile area just before the War of Troy.
-Several excavations in the area have led to the discovery of ruins of buildings and graves from the Mycenaean period.
+According to Homer, Odysseus was living in this beautiful fertile area just prior to the Trojan War.
+Archeological excavations in the area have led to the discovery of ruins of buildings and graves from the Mycenaean period.

-North of Platrithia is the stunning Aphales Bay, the largest bay in Ithaca where main beach of Platrithia, the deep-water, pebbled beach of Aphales is located.
+North of Platrithia is the stunning Aphales Bay, the largest bay in Ithaca where Platrithia's main beach, the deep-water, pebbled beach of Aphales is located.

 Sources: ITHACA Past and Present (Spiros Dendrinos Stathi Rafiopoulos, Loula Coutsouvelis)